Stevester118/Ground-Markers-With-Labels/README.md

 The original functionality of pressing shift + right click to mark a tile is present.

 If working properly, a chat box field will open for the user to enter their label name after selecting a tile to mark.
 Simply press enter when finished to create the tile.

+Credits to Reasel for developing the original code used for the label functionality.